CHEMeDATA/ResearchObjectFinder/README.md

     - instrument, date of acquisition )
     - Associated publication ? (is this part of the spectrum property - make reciprocal link to the publication)
     - Associated compound ? (is this part of the spectrum property - make reciprocal link to the assignment)
+###  Assignment
-###  Assignment (only necessary if includes some detail - if just to say "this spectrum corresponds to this molecule", link may be in the spectrum/compound object ??
-Or always, because this is a link)
+Only necessary if includes some detail - if just to say "this spectrum corresponds to this molecule", link may be in the spectrum/compound object ??
+Or always, because this is a link
   - Properties
     - has one (or more - if mixture) molecules
       - just link to .mol file?